June-Skeeter/GEOB270_Lab3_2021S1/Content/Part4.md

 Buffer the waterbodies by 1km to identify the areas.
 Intersect the coastline buffer with the inundation zone.
 See this link for an explanation of the [Intersect tool](https://pro.arcgis.com/en/pro-app/latest/tool-reference/analysis/intersect.htm).

-## Intersect the Inundation Zone with the DAs, properties, and Roads layers
+## Clip / intersect the Inundation Zone with the DAs, properties, and Roads layers

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LsUyoUXW5tg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>